-Do you use expiration dates for patron library cards?
-Run the Renew Patron Cards utility to update the expiration dates for the new year.
-It will reset and update the Card Exp.
-Date for all matching patrons to a date X number of days from when the utility is run, as specified in their Patron Policy.
+Do you use expiration dates for patron accounts?
+Run the Renew Patron Accounts utility to update the expiration dates for the new year.
+It will reset and update the Account Exp date for all matching patrons to a date X number of days from when the utility is run, as specified in their Patron Policy.

 - Go to Tools > Utilities.